wcgordon1/TustinRecruiting/src/content/jobs/tr-devops-engineer-mission-viejo-devo-wgtogl.md

 ---
 position: DevOps Engineer
 description: >-
-  ## Overview

-  Join a dynamic fintech company as a DevOps Engineer, where you'll work remotely, contributing to the cutting-edge of financial services, payment processors, and digital banking.
+  Overview Join a dynamic fintech company as a DevOps Engineer, where you'll work remotely, contributing to the cuttingedge of financial services, payment processors, and digital banking.
 As part of a 100% remote position based in Mission Viejo, CA, you'll be integral to a regional team, leveraging your expertise to drive innovation and efficiency.

-  ## Key Responsibilities

-  - Implement and manage CI/CD pipelines to streamline development.

-  - Automate infrastructure provisioning and configuration management.

-  - Monitor system performance, ensuring reliability and scalability.
+Key Responsibilities  Implement and manage CI/CD pipelines to streamline development.
+Automate infrastructure provisioning and configuration management.
+Monitor system performance, ensuring reliability and scalability.
+Collaborate wit...

-  - Collaborate wit...
 location: 'Mission Viejo, CA'
 team: Software
 schedule: Standard Business Hours